marknutchanon81/marknutchanon81/README.md

 # 💫 About Me:
-🌱 I’m currently learning Robotics
+🌱 I’m currently learning Robotics \n
-If u want to know some of my robot code I can explain u some feel free to ask.
-I'm not the best,but I never stops improving.
+If u want to know some of my robot code I can explain u some feel free to ask. \n I'm not the best,but I never stops improving.